How to run Azure DevOps self-hosted agents effectively

 So, a sample DSC configuration might look like the following:

-In my sample configuration, I use xRemoteFile and xPackage DSC resources from xPSDesiredStateConfiguration PowerShell module to ensure that a file from a remote location is present on a server and that the software that depends on this file stored locally is installed on it.
-As you might notice, I haven’t programmed any installation or verification logic that the software was installed successfully.
+In my sample configuration, I use the xRemoteFile and xPackage DSC resources from the xPSDesiredStateConfiguration PowerShell module to ensure that a file from a remote location is present on a server and that the software that depends on this file stored locally is installed on it.
+As you might have noticed, I haven’t programmed any installation or verification logic that the software was installed successfully.
 I just declared what I want.
 However, when you need to install dozens of build tools and libraries on a server, it might become tedious to encode the “downloads” of individual files and “installations” of software from them.
 So, what to do with that?

 Second: Use a package manager